Second Fitna: Yazid's succession

-The treaty brought a temporary peace, but no framework of succession was established.
+The treaty brought a temporary peace but established no framework for succession.
 As it had in the past, the issue of succession could potentially lead to problems in the future.
-The orientalist Bernard Lewis writes: "The only precedents available to Mu'āwiya from Islamic history were election and civil war.
+The orientalist Bernard Lewis writes: "The only precedents available to Mu'awiya from Islamic history were election and civil war.
 The former was unworkable; the latter had obvious drawbacks."
 Mu'awiya wanted to settle the issue in his lifetime by designating his son Yazid as his successor.
 In 676, he announced his nomination of Yazid.
-With no precedence in Islamic history, hereditary succession aroused opposition from different quarters and the nomination was considered the corruption of the caliphate into a monarchy.
-Mu'awiya summoned a shura in Damascus and persuaded representatives from various provinces by diplomacy and bribes.
+With no precedent in Islamic history, hereditary succession aroused opposition from different quarters, and the nomination was considered the corruption of the caliphate into a monarchy.
+Mu'awiya summoned a shura council in Damascus and persuaded representatives from various provinces by diplomacy and bribes.
 The sons of a few of Muhammad's prominent companions including Husayn ibn Ali, Abd Allah ibn al-Zubayr, Abd Allah ibn Umar and Abd al-Rahman ibn Abi Bakr, all of whom, by virtue of their descent, could also lay claim to the caliphal office, opposed the nomination.
-Mu'awiya's threats and the general recognition of Yazid throughout the caliphate forced them into silence.
+Mu'awiya's threats and the general recognition of Yazid throughout the Caliphate forced them into silence.

 Historian Fred Donner writes that contentions over the leadership of the Muslim community had not been settled in the First Fitna and resurfaced with the death of Mu'awiya in April 680.
 Before his death, Mu'awiya cautioned Yazid that Husayn and Ibn al-Zubayr might challenge his rule and instructed him to defeat them if they did.
 Ibn al-Zubayr, in particular, was considered dangerous and was to be treated harshly, unless he came to terms.
 Upon his succession, Yazid charged the governor of Medina, his cousin Walid ibn Utba ibn Abi Sufyan, to secure allegiance from Husayn, Ibn al-Zubayr and Ibn Umar, with force if necessary.
 Walid sought the advice of his kinsman Marwan ibn al-Hakam.
 He counseled that Ibn al-Zubayr and Husayn should be forced to give allegiance as they were dangerous, while Ibn Umar should be left alone since he posed no threat.
 Walid summoned the two, but Ibn al-Zubayr escaped to Mecca.
 Husayn answered the summons but declined to give allegiance in the secretive environment of the meeting, suggesting it should be done in public.
 Marwan threatened to imprison him, but due to Husayn's kinship with Muhammad, Walid was unwilling to take any action against him.
 A few days later, Husayn left for Mecca without giving allegiance.
 In the view of the Islamicist G. R. Hawting, "tensions and pressures which had been suppressed by Mu'awiya came to the surface during Yazid's caliphate and erupted after his death, when Umayyad authority was temporarily eclipsed."